Your Ultimate 3 Days in Marrakech Itinerary

 Semmarine Souk

-We spent a couple of hours in Souk Semmarine shopping for keepsakes.
+We spent a couple of hours in Semmarine Souk shopping for keepsakes.
 We always look for a Christmas ornament when we travel, and yes, we found one here.
 This is one my my favorite traditions on our trips!

 Hammam & Massage at Riad Melhoun & Spa